rogerbinns/jia-mini-python/doc/jmp-compile.rst

     and the corresponding source line number is included in the output.
 This allows line numbers to be given in exceptions.
     However it consumes 4 bytes per line of executable code so you can save space by specifying this flag.
+You can always work out the line number from a program counter using annotated output.

 .. option:: --annotate